Simple versus Optimal Contracts: The Hidden Action Principal-Agent Model

 We apply two approaches to evaluate the performance of simple contracts: max-min in Section \ref{sec:robustness}, and approximation in Section \ref{sec:linear-contracts}.
 We now present the necessary definitions, starting with the max-min approach.

-\begin{definition} A \emph{distribution-ambiguous} action is a pair $a=(R_a,c_a)$, in which $R_a\ge 0$ is the action's expected outcome and $c_a\ge 0$ is its cost.
-Distribution $F_a$ over outcomes $\{x\}$ is \emph{compatible} with distribution-ambiguous action $a$ if $\mathbb{E}_{x\sim F_a}[x]=R_a$. \end{definition}

-\begin{definition} A principal-agent setting $(A_n,\Omega_m)$ is \emph{ambiguous} if it has $m\ge 3$ outcomes and $n$ distribution-ambiguous actions, and there exist distributions $F_1,\dots,F_n$ over the outcomes compatible with the actions. \end{definition}

-(A setting with $m=2$ outcomes cannot be ambiguous since the expectation determines the distribution; moreover the conundrum of ``optimal but complex'' vs.~``suboptimal but ubiquitous'' never arises as the optimal contract has a simple form---see Appendix \ref{appx:simple-and-optimal}.)

-In ambiguous settings, it is appropriate to apply a worst-case performance measure to evaluate contracts:

-\begin{definition} Given an ambiguous principal-agent setting, a contract's \emph{worst-case expected payoff} is its infimum expected payoff to the principal over all distributions $\{F_i\}_{i=1}^n$ compatible with the known expected outcomes $\{R_i\}_{i=1}^n$. \end{definition}

-We follow \cite{Carroll15} in making the following assumption, which simplifies but does not qualitatively affect the results in Section \ref{sec:robustness}. \footnote{As explained in \cite[][Footnote 2]{Carroll15}, Assumption A4 is simply an additive normalization of the principal's payoffs.
+A \emph{distribution-ambiguous} action is a pair $a=(R_a,c_a)$, in which $R_a\ge 0$ is the action's expected outcome and $c_a\ge 0$ is its cost.
+Distribution $F_a$ over outcomes $\{x\}$ is \emph{compatible} with distribution-ambiguous action $a$ if $\mathbb{E}_{x\sim F_a}[x]=R_a$.
+A principal-agent setting $(A_n,\Omega_m)$ is \emph{ambiguous} if it has $m\ge 3$ outcomes and $n$ distribution-ambiguous actions, and there exist distributions $F_1,\dots,F_n$ over the outcomes compatible with the actions. \footnote{A setting with $m=2$ outcomes cannot be ambiguous since the expectation determines the distribution; moreover the conundrum of ``optimal but complex'' vs.~``suboptimal but ubiquitous'' never arises as the optimal contract has a simple form---see Appendix \ref{appx:simple-and-optimal}.} In ambiguous settings, it is appropriate to apply a worst-case performance measure to evaluate contracts: Given an ambiguous principal-agent setting, a contract's \emph{worst-case expected payoff} is its infimum expected payoff to the principal over all distributions $\{F_i\}_{i=1}^n$ compatible with the known expected outcomes $\{R_i\}_{i=1}^n$.
+We follow \cite{Carroll15} in making the following assumption, which simplifies the results in Section \ref{sec:robustness} but does not qualitatively affect them: \footnote{As explained in \cite[][Footnote 2]{Carroll15}, Assumption A4 is simply an additive normalization of the principal's payoffs.
 Without this assumption, a robustly optimal contract would take the form $t_j = \alpha(x_j-x_1)$.
 Further justification for assuming $x_1=0$ is that the principal may have ambiguity not just with respect to the action distributions but also as to her possible rewards, and she prefers a contract robust to the possibility (however slim) of receiving a zero reward.} \begin{enumerate}[topsep=1ex,itemsep=0ex,parsep=0ex] \item[\bf A4] In ambiguous principal-agent settings, the outcome $0$ belongs to $\Omega_m$, i.e., $x_1=0$. \end{enumerate}

 In Section \ref{sec:linear-contracts}, we are interested in bounding the potential loss in the principal's expected payoff if she is restricted to use a linear contract.
 Formally, let $\mathcal{A}$ be the family of principal-agent settings.
 For $(A_n,\Omega_m) \in \mathcal{A}$, denote by $OPT(A_n,\Omega_m)$ the optimal expected payoff to the principal with an arbitrary contract, and by $ALG(A_n,\Omega_m)$ the best possible expected payoff with a contract of the restricted form (we omit $(A_n,\Omega_m)$ from the notation where clear from context).
 We seek to bound $ \rho(\mathcal{A}) := \max_{(A_n,\Omega_m) \in \mathcal{A}} \frac{OPT(A_n,\Omega_m)}{ALG(A_n,\Omega_m)}. $